nyusterndatabootcamp/book/installing-python.md

  * **Jupyter** is a browser-based interface for running **Jupyter notebooks**, which combine code, output, and documentation.
 If you google around, you will see that this is _the_ format in which results are analyzed and communicated by data scientists.
 For example, here are some notebooks that make this point: [three](http://savvastjortjoglou.com/nba-shot-sharts.html) [more](http://nbviewer.ipython.org/url/jakevdp.github.com/downloads/notebooks/XKCD_plots.ipynb) [examples](https://github.com/NYUDataBootcamp/SQLBootcamp/blob/b048ce3986128941d32bf20731a56c47e17daad0/notebooks/SQL_Intro.ipynb) Get comfortable with it.

-In previous version of this course, we have also used a more traditional  "[IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)" to write and run code.
-This enviornment is useful, especially for more invovled computation that does not require the presentation and interactivity that Jupyter provides. **Spyder** is the IDE we have used in the past and it comes pre-installed with the Anaconda distribution.
+**mtwn** In previous version of this course, we used a more traditional  "[IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)" to write and run code.
+This environment is useful, especially for more involved computations that does not require the presentation and interactivity that Jupyter provides. **Spyder** is the IDE we used and it comes pre-installed with the Anaconda distribution.
 In future, keep an eye out for [**Jupyter Lab**](https://github.com/jupyterlab/jupyterlab) which is still under development, but combines the best of both worlds (interactive notebook and IDE) in one environment.

-We will write and run Python programs in both environments.

 This is a lot of jargon to swallow at one time.
 Don't panic, it will become familiar with use.
 And anything we don't use you can safely ignore.